 Moving to Istanbul

 Moving Istanbul for work was one of the turning point.
-Besides earning money and being independent, being surrended by international environment and challenging living a big city activated my nerves.
+Besides earning money and being independent, being surrended by international environment and challenging living in a big city activated my nerves.

 Some facts about me:

 * I’m an Asian.
 I know I don’t look like and I have figured out Europeans call Asian for EAST ASIAN people.
 But it doesn’t change the reality that I’m geographically an Asian.

 *I’m a bit selective with food.
 I cannot eat those flies, insects, snake, or any animal served with its head.
 I’m not vegetarian but I say half-vegetarian.
 I love vegetables and I eat very few of meat, sometimes, depends on my mood.

 *I speak Turkish, English, Italian, Spanish and some French.
 (It’s been long time I don’t practice my French, I lose it, damn!)

 *I’m not a backpacker.
 I’m not saying it proudly, but I’m just not strong and young enough (!) to carry a big backpack!
 Come on, I’m just 50 kg, how can I carry a 20 kg backpack?

 *Besides my profession in teaching, I’m interested in photography and videography.
 Therefore all the images in the blog is my work (beside the ones I appear in the photo) and I’m kind a proud of it.

 *Just smile, say “hi” to me and it will fill my heart.

 What is freepassenger about?

 My economical and cultural condition didn’t allow me to develop self-consciousness for a long time.
 At age 24, started to open my eyes and explore.
 Travelling and meeting people from different cultures taught a lot about the world and who really I am.